pippim/pippim.github.io/programs/mserve.md

 "70%" is displayed and it is changed to "80%."
 - The mouse moves to the "Naming" dropdown menu.
 The last use naming of "99 " is displayed.
 It is changed to "99 -".
 Notice how all the song filenames change in the top pane and bottom pane.
+- Scrolling down the top pane you see two artworks are selected; the low resolution and the high resolution.
+Oops!
+This means artwork would be alternated between tracks.
+Track 1 low-res, track 2 high-res, track 3 low-res, track 4 high-res, etc. So the low resolution artwork is deselected.
-Then it is changed back to "99"
+- Next the *Naming* format is changed back to "99".
-- The mouse down to the very bottom of the window.
-Here is the button bar.
+- The mouse moves down to the very bottom of the window.
+This is the button bar.
 The *"?
-Override"* option is chosen to provide Album Level details.
+Override"* clicked open the *Album Level Overrides* window.
 - The *Genre* field is set to "Pop".
-It is important you always fill this field in because it is never provided by *MusicBrainz*.
+It is important to always enter a *Genre* because it is never provided by *MusicBrainz*.
 - An optional *Comment* is entered.
 - The *Save* button is clicked and the window is closed.
 - A message appears advising that Tracks have been changed.
 Click OK.